bdgardner1/bdgardner1.github.io/index.md

 ![Me at Castleton](BenGardner_Castleton.jpg)

-I am currently studying for an integrated Masters/PhD at the University of Sheffield.
+I am currently studying for an integrated Masters/PhD at the [University of Sheffield](https://www.sheffield.ac.uk/)

 My PhD involves working with the Home Office to help improve the efficiency of border/passport control.